mariavilaro/october-plugin-editme/README.md

 ## Editing text fields in models

-From version 1.0.2 you can edit any model text fields.
+You can also edit any model text fields.
 For example, if you are using Rainlab.Blog plugin you can do this in you blog post page:

     {% component 'editme' message='title' model=post %}